 Chord substitutions

-In a chord context, a substitution, refer to a chord that replace another.
+In a chord context, a substitution, refers to a chord that replace another.
 There are mainly two situations for chord substitutions: an extended chord replaces a triad or an altered chord replace a chord of the same type.
+A third, less common, approach is melodic substitution which is explained further in the article.

-The principle of substitutions is that they use the same root note as the chord that is replaced.
+The typical method for substitutions is that they use the same root note as the chord that is replaced.
 D7 could be substituted for D13, but not for A9.
-(This principle can, however, be stretched.
-In these cases, the function of the chords is replaced as well, for example replacing the I chord with a iii chord.
-This will not be treated in this article though).
+This principle can, however, be stretched.
+In these cases, the function of the chords is replaced as well, for example, replacing the I chord with a iii chord.

 Typical chord types that are used as substitutions

-Extended 9th, 11th and 13th chords are often used as substitutions for regular triads, seventh chords as well as other extended chords.
+Extended chords, such as 9th, 11th and 13th, are often used as substitutions for regular triads, seventh chords as well as other extended chords.

-This means that a C major triad can be substituted by a C7, a C7 can be substituted by a C9 and a C9 can be substituted by a C13 et cetera.
+This means that a C major triad can be substituted for a Cmaj7, a C7 can be substituted for a C9 or C13 et cetera.
+C7 can also be substituted for alternate chord such as C7#9 (this kind of chord swapping is a standard approach in jazz).

 Lists with chord types and potential chord substitutions

-To outline some applications in this area, here are some lists with chords and possible substitutions that can be used for each.
+To outline some applications in this area, the following lists include chords and possible substitutions that can be used.

 Extended chords | Alterations | |